TheAlgorithms/Algorithms-Explanation/en/Dynamic Programming/Bell Numbers.md

+# BELL NUMBERS

-## BELL NUMBERS: Number of ways to Partition a Set
+## Number of ways to Partition a Set

 Given a set of n elements, find number of ways of partitioning it.
-### Examples:
+## Examples

 Input:  n = 2